Jfortin1/ComBatHarmonization/README.md

 ## 2. Software

-The reference implementation of ComBat is in the R language and can be found in the `sva` package available through the Bioconductor project [here](https://bioconductor.org/packages/release/bioc/html/sva.html).
-We include here a reimplementation of ComBat in both R and Matlab.
+The reference implementation of ComBat is written in R and is part of the `sva` package available through the Bioconductor project [here](https://bioconductor.org/packages/release/bioc/html/sva.html).
+We include here a reimplementation of ComBat in both R and Matlab for the harmonization of imaging data.
+Our implementation extends the original code for more flexibility and better visualization of the internal components of the algorithm.